camille paglia, express yourself, god control, gun regulation, lady gaga, live to tell, madame x, madonna, open your heart, reductive

 That said, I’m also not a fan, at least not right now.
 All this “Madame X” nonsense reeks of entitled laziness, of an album campaign based on shopping sprees and soundbites and, to go back to Paglia and Gaga, costumes.
 Yes, Madonna loves her clothes, and Madonna is known for those iconic clothes (bullet bra, anyone?), and Madonna has always expressed her newest identity with carefully curated clothes (and hairstyles), but what she is doing now feels like a costume.
 There is not even a pretense that there is a connected identity.

 I mean, can someone explain the eye patch?
 The grill?
-And no, she can’t just call it “fashion” and except me to let it go.
+And no, she can’t just call it “fashion” and expect me to let it go.

 Who is Madame X, anyway?
 What is the narrative behind videos for songs like “God Control” or “Medellin” or “Dark Ballet”?
 (I don’t ask about “Crave” because there is clearly no narrative there.)
 I can lecture to my students about the narrative complexity of “Express Yourself” or “Open Your Heart” or “Bad Girl,” but with these recent videos?
 I’ve got nothing.